Rapides Parish, Louisiana

 Rapides Parish (/ˈræpiːdz/) (Paroisse des Rapides) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 130,023.
-The parish seat is Alexandria, which developed along the Red River of the South.
+The parish seat and largest city is Alexandria, which developed along the Red River of the South.
 Rapides is the French word for "rapids".
 The parish was created in 1807 after the United States acquired this territory in the Louisiana Purchase.

 Rapides Parish is included in the Alexandria metropolitan area, Louisiana.

 History

 In 1763, the land that is now Rapides Parish became the new home of the Apalachee tribe, who were settled there with the permission of Governor Kerlerec.
 Some Native Americans had come after fleeing the British and their Creek Indian allies from what is now Leon County, Florida.
 Many of their descendants remain in Natchitoches Parish.